erroronline1/caro/readme.md

 [Content](#content)

 ### Manual
 Set up the manual according to your users comprehension.
 While editing single entries you can select affected permission roles to unclutter the landing page display for others.
 On installation a default manual will be inserted in the [default language](#runtime-variables).
+The manual and its edit-button (for authorized users) will be displayed in the *About CARO App*-section.

 ## Communication
 ![sample communication menu](http://toh.erroronline.one/caro/communication%20menu%20en.png)